Reading: Appendix D. Threshold Calibration

 --out out/immunity_depth5.json

-The first run should pass: the average diagnostic depth is 4 and exceeds the threshold of 3.
+The first run should pass: the average depth of diagnostics equals 4 and exceeds the threshold of 3.
 The second run should exit with code 1: the same validator no longer passes the artificially tightened threshold depth_of_diagnostics_min = 5.
-The delta shows not a new defect in the mutants, but the cost of tightening the threshold.
+The delta shows not a new defect in mutants, but the cost of tightening the threshold.

-• No merge has been blocked by the threshold for a quarter — it is excessively low.
+• Over a quarter, no merge is blocked by the threshold — it is excessively low.

 • More than 10 regressions with the same mutation_id in a week — depth_of_diagnostics is insufficient, increase it.

-• recovery_time_p95 drops to zero as strict_reject_rate rises — a sign of Goodhart's law.
+• recovery_time_p95 drops toward zero while strict_reject_rate rises — a Goodhart symptom.

 • A new class of incidents has appeared — recalculate all three thresholds from scratch.

-Risk: if strict_reject_rate rises while depth_of_diagnostics simultaneously falls, this is a symptom of Goodhart's law.
-Both parameters must be moved only as a pair.
+Risk: if strict_reject_rate rises while depth_of_diagnostics simultaneously falls, this is a Goodhart symptom.
+Both parameters move only as a pair.

 D.2 Shadow Specification Selection (Chapter 6)

 The weights 0.5*mttr_gain + 0.3*early_signal + 0.2*coverage - 0.4*false_escalation and the keep/reject thresholds are the default values for AgentClinic-production.
-In your project, they depend on the cost of false escalation, the importance of early signal, the size of the historical base, and the available budget for prompt examples.
+In your project, they depend on the cost of a false escalation, the importance of the early signal, the size of the historical base, and the available budget for example hints.

 ParameterLowDefault (AgentClinic)High